 The primary language used in this course is JAVA, however students will have exposure to C++, Python, Ruby, Processing, and Arduino languages as well.

 Code.org is a primary resource used in our day-to-day curriculum for this course.
-This is a freee online resource all students.
+This is a freee online resource for all APCSP students.

 Daily Work / Participation: 15%